open-mmlab/mmpose/README.md

 ## Contributing

 We appreciate all contributions to improve MMPose.
-Please refer to [CONTRIBUTING.md in MMDetection](https://github.com/open-mmlab/mmdetection/blob/master/.github/CONTRIBUTING.md) for the contributing guideline.
+Please refer to [CONTRIBUTING.md](https://github.com/open-mmlab/mmpose/blob/master/.github/CONTRIBUTING.md) for the contributing guideline.

 ## Acknowledgement